nrfconnect/sdk-nrf/samples/bootloader/README.rst

 .. note::

    Currently, this immutable bootloader does not support firmware updates over the SMP transport for either an upgradable bootloader or an application.
-   If the application using this bootloader requires SMP-based firmware updates, such as Bluetooth LE DFU, :ref:`include MCUboot as a second-stage bootloader <ug_bootloader_adding_upgradable>`.
+   If the application using this bootloader requires SMP-based firmware updates, such as Bluetooth® LE DFU, :ref:`include MCUboot as a second-stage bootloader <ug_bootloader_adding_upgradable>`.

 .. _bootloader_rot: